azl397985856/leetcode/thinkings/GCD.en.md

 ```

 The next step is the two-part routine.
-If you can't understand the two-part part, please take a look at my [two-part topic] (https://github.com/azl397985856/leetcode/blob/master/91/binary-search.md "Two-part special").
+If you can't understand the two-part part, please take a look at my [two-part topic](https://github.com/azl397985856/leetcode/blob/master/91/binary-search.md "Two-part special").

 ### Code (Python3)